Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Introduction

-The process we construct is stationary with respect to the recently introduced \emph{multiple Poisson--Dirichlet distribution} \citep{S24a,S24b} (Cf.~Definition \ref{def:mPD} below).
-This distribution extends Kingman's celebrated Poisson--Dirichlet distribution to a probability measure on
+{The diffusion process we construct admits as a stationary distribution the recently introduced \emph{multiple Poisson--Dirichlet distribution} \citep{S24a,S24b} (see Definition~\ref{def:mPD} below), which generalizes Kingman's Poisson--Dirichlet distribution to a probability measure on $\densesimplexH$.} Accordingly, we call our process a \emph{multiple Poisson--Dirichlet diffusion}.
+It reduces to the Poisson--Dirichlet diffusion with generator \eqref{IMNAoperator} when $H=1$, while for $H=2$ it lives on the Thoma simplex but does not coincide with the diffusions in \cite{BO09,O10}.

-and is the de Finetti representing measure for a family of \emph{multiple random partitions}, i.e., random partitions whose elements are labeled by means of finitely many marks.
-These are also related to a generalization of \emph{Chinese restaurant processes} \citep{P06} and a refinement of the \emph{Ewens sampling formula} \citep{TE97}.
-Cf.~\citep{S24a,S24b} for details and further connections with representation theory and harmonic analysis on branching graphs.